sjtrny/freelens/docs/development.md

 ```

 Use square corners for tags and cells.
 Keep figure backgrounds within their borders.
 Use a 32-pixel content margin around each figure.
 Use a minimum font size of 18 pixels for bit labels and binary values.
 Check that all text is readable at its displayed size.

+Use the arrows in `image-processing.svg` as the minimum: 38 pixels from tail to tip, with 28 pixels of shaft before the arrowhead.
+For larger heads or arrows with two heads, keep at least 28 pixels of shaft outside the heads.
+Increase the space between components to fit the arrows.

 ## Dataset